56quarters/cadence/README.md

 // Create client that will write to the given host over UDP.
 //
 // Note that you'll probably want to actually handle any errors creating the client
 // when you use it for real in your application.
-Were just using .unwrap() here
+We're just using .unwrap() here
 // since this is an example!
 let host = ("metrics.example.com", 8125);
 let client = StatsdClient::<UdpMetricSink>::from_host("my.metrics", host).unwrap();